adamdodev/roami/README.md

 # Local dev

-See the [Expo docs](https://docs.expo.dev/tutorial/create-your-first-app/) for instructions on setting up a dev environment.
+See the [Expo app README](./roami) and [Expo docs](https://docs.expo.dev/tutorial/create-your-first-app/) for instructions on setting up a dev environment.
 Expo Go is currently used for local testing, using both the Web and iOS versions.

 # Tests